LISE++

 cursor appears in the submenu.
 Enter the number 1.67e-2.
 To verify that

-: the value displayed for the calculation threshold is now 1.7e-02.
+this value has been effectively taken into account, select "Previous menu": the value displayed for the calculation threshold is now 1.7e-02.
 Only

 the format of the number has been changed, and the value in memory is still